Bridge to College

 - Juniors preparing for College in the High School, AP, or other college-level English courses as seniors

-Some schools also offer Bridge to College English Prep, a year‑long course for 10th or 11th grade students who benefit from additional scaffolding before enrolling in Bridge to College English.
+Some schools also offer Bridge to College English Prep, a year-long course for 11th grade students who benefit from additional scaffolding before enrolling in Bridge to College English.

 - Students who earn a B or higher in one semester qualify for placement into English 101 at Washington community and technical colleges and at Eastern Washington University